-1. Push the menu key:
+1. Push the menu key, highlight the selection, then press the select key to activate:

-2. Using the up and down arrows highlight a frequency to match the one used in the sonde or on the line transmitter, then press the select key (shown below) to check the box.
+2. Using the up and down arrows highlight a frequency to match the one used in the sonde or on the line transmitter, then press the select key to check the box.
 See the Menu Choices for reference.
-Hit the menu key again to return to the main screen.
+Hit the menu key to return to the main screen.

-AWARNING Be sure that the frequency selected matches the desired use.
-512 and 33 are available as both sonde AND line trace frequencies.
+Be sure that the frequency selected matches the desired use.
+512 and 33 are available as a sonde AND a line trace frequency.
 Using a sonde frequency for line tracing or vice versa, can cause the Scout to display incorrect depth information.